12.7% of all sick days taken in the UK can be attributed to mental health conditions, according to Mental Health Foundation.

 People who suffer from depression and anxiety are more than capable of not only holding down a successful full-time career, but also flourishing in the modern office.
 Practise authenticity, show vulnerability and create a safe atmosphere to encourage your team to open up and ask for help when they need it.

-According to Mind, almost a third of workers feel unable to talk to their managers about mental health.
-Here's the gap in market; let's replace a culture of fear and silence around mental health at work with clear guidance, empathetic talk and a supportive community.
+Let's replace a culture of fear and silence around mental health at work with clear guidance, empathetic talk and a supportive community.

 Here’s the good news: as a responsible employer and human being, there are plenty of ways to help manage and support the mental health of your employees.